Spray-and-vac cleaning: History

 The first spray-and-vac system was developed by inventor Robert S. Robinson in 1997.
-A US Patent was issued in 2001, and the technology has since been licensed by other manufacturers of cleaning equipment.
+A United States patent was issued in 2001, and the technology has since been licensed by other manufacturers of cleaning equipment.
 A number of manufacturers in the cleaning industry now produce and market spray-and-vac systems or systems that are similar, and approximately 40,000–50,000 units have been sold worldwide.
-Some systems are battery operated; others do not have vacuuming capabilities however they are still classified under this product category.
+Some systems are battery-operated; others do not have vacuuming capabilities but are still classified under this product category.

 Spray-and-vac systems first became popular for restroom cleaning.
-However, over the years, users of the equipment have found a variety of uses for the equipment, including cleaning chairs and tables in cafeterias, cleaning carpets and hard-surface flooring, and deep cleaning a variety of surfaces.
+However, over the years, users have found a variety of other uses for the equipment, including cleaning chairs and tables in cafeterias, cleaning carpets and hard-surface flooring, and deep-cleaning a variety of surfaces.

-An emerging market for spray-and-vac systems is public schools where the ability of the units to remove organic soils thoroughly, documented by adenosine triphosphate (ATP) bioluminescence testing, is displacing traditional mop-and-bucket cleaning methods.
-Correctional and foodservice markets are also appropriate for this method since they typically feature grouted, ceramic tile floors.
+An emerging market for spray-and-vac systems is public schools, where the ability of the units to remove organic soils thoroughly, documented by adenosine triphosphate (ATP) bioluminescence testing, is displacing traditional mop-and-bucket cleaning methods.
+Correctional and foodservice markets are also appropriate for this method since they typically feature grouted ceramic tile floors.